keshan-spec/whatsapp-bot/README.md

 ## Intents.json

 ```
 The intents.json file contains the json data of a set of conversation types with patters and responses for each.
-These contents can be modifed as wanted. ***BUT CHANGES MUST BE RELATIVE TO THE DATA***
+ These contents of the patterns and responses can be modifed as wanted.
 ```

 ## New words